- Electronic Components

 * Storage batteries directly connected to photovoltaic or wind power stations.

-(Source) Building a Thriving Clean Energy Economy in 2023 and Beyond
+(Source) Building a Thriving Clean Energy Economy in 2023 and Beyond - Increasing power demand

 When new photovoltaic and wind power stations are created to meet the future rise in power demand, it will be essential to use ESSs to regulate the balance between supply and demand.
 This helps offset the variability in output due to weather conditions and time of day.